pimcore/pimcore/doc/23_Installation_and_Upgrade/07_Updating_Pimcore/11_Preparing_for_V11.md

         # object_custom_layouts:
     ```

-    You might also adapt write from other extensions, like Datahub.
+    You might also adapt the `config_location` from other extensions, like Datahub.

 ## Additional Things to Consider